 - Scoliosis (curvature of the spine)

 Chiari II malformations are typically diagnosed in newborns or infants.
 This is due to the severity and the fact that other defects may require additional screening, revealing the malformation.
-Other symptoms for CM-II include:
+Other symptoms of CM-II include:

 - Spina bifida